dredge-dev/dredge-dev.github.io/_docs/02-dredgefile.md

  - `name: string` - Name of the runtime to be reference in the workflows
  - `type: string` - 'container' in this case
  - `image: string` - Docker image
- - `home: string` - Optional directory to mount project (default: `/home`)
+ - `home: string` - *Optional.* Directory to mount project (default: `/home`)
  - `cache: []string` - List of directories in the container to cache on the host
- - `ports: []string` - List of [port mappings](https://docs.docker.com/config/containers/container-networking/#published-ports) for the container. `8080:80` maps TCP port 80 in the container to port 8080 on the Docker host.
+ - `ports: []string` - List of [port mappings](https://docs.docker.com/config/containers/container-networking/#published-ports) for the container. `8080:80` maps TCP port 80 in the container to port 8080 on the host. `8080` maps port 8080 in the container to port 8080 on the host.
+One port entry can contain multiple port mappings delimited by a comma, eg. `1234,8080` maps ports 1234 and 8080 in the container to ports 1234 and 8080 on the host.

 The example belows defines a container to run Jekyll and a workflow to run the website in the container.